lainio/err2/README.md

 In every function which uses err2 for error-checking should have at least one error handler.
 If there are no error handlers and error occurs the current function panics.
-However, if function above in the call stack has `err2` error handler it will catch the error.
+However, if *any* function above in the call stack has `err2` error handler it will catch the error.

-This is the simplest `err2` error handler
+This is the simplest form of `err2` error handler

 ```go
 defer err2.Return(&err)
 ```

 which is the helper handler for cases that don't need to annotate the error.
 If you need to annotate the error you can use either `Annotate` or `Returnf`.
+These functions have their error wrapping versions as well: `Annotatew` and `Returnw`.

 #### Error Handler